Ad Noctum: Circuit(ry is Dark)

 “Nick.”
 The word is a slow-pull reality test.

-“David,” Rush replies pleasantly, spin-flicking his lighter through his fingers, “you can go get your rocket fuel or you and I can attempt to beat one another to death in this room.
+“David,” Rush replies pleasantly, spin-flicking his lighter through his fingers, “y’can go an’ get your rocket fuel, or you and I can beat one another to death in this room.
 It’s your choice.”

 “We can delay the death match,” Rush clarifies, “by at least—” he glances at the watch he’s not wearing, “—half an hour.”